How to Haggle Like a Pro

 Whether you're in the souks of Marrakesh, a yard sale in Moncton, or the farmers' markets of Montreal, there's an art to negotiating a bargain.
-Get what you want—for less—with these expert tips on how to haggle like a pro.
+Get what you want—for less—with these expert tips on haggling.

 “The art of negotiation is a delicate one, and your language needs to reflect that,” says Toronto etiquette expert Karen Cleveland.
 “You can’t begin haggling until you know the other party is willing to negotiate.”
 Begin with, “Is there any flexibility on pricing?”
 If the answer is yes, offer what you’re willing to pay.
 Cleveland suggests starting slightly lower than your goal price so you have some wiggle room to cut a deal.

-Haggling is expected on items for sale on websites like Craigslist and Kijiji, where you’ll often see posts listing a price or “best offer.”
+Haggling is expected on items for sale on websites like Facebook Marketplace and Kijiji, where you’ll often see posts listing a price or “best offer.”
 Be fair and fast: many people just want to de-clutter, so taking something off their hands within a few hours will be worth a lower price to them.
 (Don’t miss this expert advice on how to buy and sell secondhand during the pandemic.)

 Look for Items That Need Some TLC

 Don’t pass over a shirt or pair of pants you love because a button’s missing or a hem is unravelling.
-If asked, many major retailers will offer anywhere from 10 to 40 per cent off damaged items.
+If asked, even major retailers may offer anywhere from 10 to 40 per cent off damaged items.